zzrez/triphound/content/tours/5640-mountain-biking-arenal-volcano-lake-trail-1.md

 bring: "*   Bike clothes or comfortable adventure clothing; secure shoes; sunscreen"
 advice: "Have a look at our Adventure Waiver if you have questions about our Costa Rica adventure tour policies.

-For reasons beyond our control (climate, river levels, etc.), we may change to a more-suitable tour with an equal or similar adventure-appeal or offer other tour options so you don\`t miss out on a fun day in Costa Rica.
+For reasons beyond our control (climate, river levels, etc.), we may change to a more-suitable tour with an equal or similar adventure-appeal or offer other tour options so you don't miss out on a fun day in Costa Rica.
 We reserve the right to cancel a trip due to unfavorable conditions & will only run a tour according to our policies.
 Full refund is given if (on rare occasion) no tour is run.
 We pride ourselves in one of the most customer-friendly reservations policies in the market.This adventure involves some inherent risk and physical exertion, so you must be in good physical conditions!NOTE: We have an extra transport charge for hotels outside of our normal pick-up Zone 1.
 The pick-up areas are arranged as:

 ZONE 1: No extra charge from La Fortuna Downtown area and Desafio until Tabacon Hot Springs